Academic Standing, Satisfactory Academic Progress, and Financial Aid

 Appealing an Academic Dismissal

 Students who have been academically dismissed from the University for the first time have the opportunity to appeal the action in writing during the timeframe specified in the dismissal notice.
 Students who have been dismissed more than once are no longer eligible to appeal their dismissal or request reinstatement to Bay Path University.
-Eligible students wishing to appeal their academic dismissal should work closely with their academic advisor and must submit a typed appeal letter with supporting documentation to the Registrar’s Office (via email to registrar@baypath.edu).
+Eligible students wishing to appeal their academic dismissal should work closely with their academic advisor and program leader and must submit a typed appeal letter with supporting documentation to the Registrar’s Office (via email to registrar@baypath.edu) during the timeframe specified in the dismissal notice.
 The Registrar’s Office will verify receipt of the appeal letter and documentation by email and will forward these documents to the Academic Standards Committee.

-In the appeal letter, the student must provide a typed response to the following question: “How has your situation changed that will allow you to meet all satisfactory academic progress standards in the future?”
-Appeal submissions must also include documentation that supports the student’s ability to be academically successful in their next enrolled semester.
+In the appeal letter, the student must provide a typed response to the following question: “How has your situation changed that will allow you to meet all academic standing / Satisfactory Academic Progress standards in the future?”
+Appeal submissions must also include documentation that supports the student’s ability to be academically successful in their next enrolled term.
 In order for their appeal to be reviewed, students must provide document(s) that outline one or both of the following:

 • Documentation of extenuating circumstances that resulted in the student’s poor academic performance (which include but are not limited to: major medical issues of the student or family member, issues with living situation and/or employment that prevented the student from being academically successful)